 It is important to get tested even if you've been vaccinated as you may still be able to carry the virus and pass it on to others.

-Anyone with coronavirus symptoms can get a COVID-19 test through the local PCR test centres or a home test.
+Anyone with coronavirus symptoms or is a contact of a positive case can get a COVID-19 test through the local PCR test centres or a home test.
 The local test centres are open to all adults and children.

-Frontline workers showing no symptoms can be tested through the FAST testing programme.
+If you're showing no coronavirus symptoms you can be tested at a FAST testing site.

-Lateral flow tests are being used to increase testing of priority and high-risk groups in local communities and care homes.
+Lateral flow tests are being used to increase testing in local communities, schools and care homes.
 This can help identify people who have high levels of virus who do not have symptoms and may not otherwise be coming forward for a test.

 What should I do if I test positive for coronavirus?